BrianYang2013/Journey/README.md

 ## Aug 15
 * Finish coursera course, Neural Networks and Deep Learning.
-* Ashonish easy, just follow the instruction.
-Need know a little of Partial derivative and Linear algebra, fortunately I happens to know some basic staff, which helped a lot.
+* Technically easy, just follow the instruction.
+Need know a little of Partial derivative and Linear algebra.
+Complex forumula don't give detail, need Formula Derivation yourself.
+Still don't know how to design Loss function, Mark.

 # Lesson learn
-* Focus on your core skills.
+* Focus on core skills.
 * Practice, practice, practice.
 * Listen and Learn from others
 * It is a journey that never ends.
 Keep swimming.